 In 2016, Watson completed 67 percent of his passes for 4,593 yards with 41 touchdowns and 17 interceptions.
 He had nine rushing touchdowns as well.
-Watson turned in underwhelming performances during the year against Auburn, Troy, Georgia Tech and Louisville.
-However, he played much better during the final month of the regular season and in the postseason.
-Watson can start games slowly, but plays his best when the game is on the line in the fourth quarter.
+Watson turned in a underwhelming performances during the year against Auburn, Troy, Georgia Tech and Louisville.
+However, he played much better during the final month of the regular season and the postseason.

 A problem for Watson in 2016 was poor accuracy in the first two-thirds of the season.
 He has lots of room for improvement with his field vision and ball placement.
 Watson missed wide-open receivers for scores throughout 2016.
-Watson also throws a lot of interceptions, and some of them come from forcing passes rather than reading the field.
-He also will have to make a huge jump to a pro-style offense, which will entail learning to work under center and call plays in the huddle.
-The Clemson offense predetermined where Watson would throw pre-snap, so he will need to learn to make reads in the NFL.
-Watson is great off the field with work ethic, character, quiet leadership skills, and loving football.
-His accuracy was better late in the year and in the fourth quarter when the game was on the line.
+He also will have to make huge jump to a pro-style offense learning to work under center and call plays in the huddle.
+The Clemson offense predetermined where Watson would throw pre-snap, so he will need to learn to make reads for the NFL.
+Watson is great off the field with work ethic, character, leadership skills, and loving football.

 As a sophomore, Watson (6-2, 221) made some beautiful passes and was a big-time point producer.
 Watson played really well in 2015 to lead Clemson to the National Championship game.
 In 2015, Watson completed 68 percent of his passes for 4,104 yards with 35 touchdowns and 13 interceptions.
 On the ground, he averaged 5.3 yards per carry for 1,105 yards with 12 scores.